 4-38.
 I REGISTER.
-The interrupt register ( I register) of each processor contains 7 bit Three of these represent specific interru conditions.
-These three conditions have se arate flip-flops because they may all occur the same time.
-The other 4 bits are code and only one interrupt may be present at a one time.
-The interrupt condition and t bits that they set are as follows:
+The interrupt register (or I register) of each processor contains 7 bits.
+Three of these represent specific interrupt conditions.
+These three conditions have separate flip flops because they may all occur at the same time.
+The other 4 bits are coded, and only one interrupt may be present at any one time.
+The interrupt condition and the bits that they set are as follows: